 What Are the Ideas Behind Interpersonal Therapy for Depression?

 Interpersonal therapy is a manual-based treatment.
 That means the therapist strictly adheres to a treatment process whose effectiveness is supported by evidence.

 According to the International Society for Interpersonal Therapy, there are three components to depression.

 IPT is a short-term treatment option that typically consists of 12 to 16 one-hour weekly sessions.
-Because it is so brief, IPT does not address personality issues.
-Instead, the therapist focuses on identifiable problems in how an individual interacts with or doesn't interact with others.
+The therapist focuses on identifiable problems in how an individual interacts with or doesn't interact with others.
 When those problems are addressed, the patient realizes a benefit in his or her experience of symptoms.

 Except to check on their severity and the effect of the various treatments, symptoms are not addressed in therapy sessions.
 Instead the therapist works collaboratively with the patient, either individually or in a group, to identify and then address one or two significant problems in his or her interactions.
 The number of problems addressed is deliberately limited to one or two for the whole course of treatment.
 The result is an intense focus on how to make the necessary adjustments in interpersonal situations that will help reduce symptoms of depression.